finnmerlett/coding-challenge/README.md

 [Second lowest scoring team]
 [Lowest scoring team]
 ```

-There are some finished unit tests in `src/index.spec.ts` to get you started.
-There is an empty function in `src/index.ts` where you can write the implementation.

 ## Constraints

 - There could be between 2 and 16 teams in a given division.